Select therapeutic use:

 Swallow tabs whole.
 Take with meals.
 Oral soln: may be mixed with chocolate milk, Ensure, or Advera within 1hour of dosing.
 Initially at least 300mg twice daily, increase every 2‒3 days by 100mg twice daily to 600mg twice daily.
 Concomitant other PIs (eg, atazanavir, darunavir, fosamprenavir, saquinavir, tipranavir); reduce ritonavir dose.
 Pregnant women: avoid oral soln.
 See full labeling.

 <1month or before postmenstrual age <44weeks: not recommended.
 Swallow tabs whole.
 Take with meals.
 Oral soln: may be mixed with chocolate milk, Ensure, or Advera within 1hour of dosing. >1month: initially 250mg/m2 twice daily, increase every 2‒3 days by 50mg/m2 twice daily to 350‒400mg/m2 twice daily; max 600mg twice daily.
 Consider alternative therapy if 400mg/m2 twice daily is not tolerated.
 Concomitant other PIs (eg, atazanavir, darunavir, fosamprenavir, saquinavir, tipranavir); reduce ritonavir dose.
 See full labeling.

-Concomitant alfuzosin HCl, amiodarone, flecainide, quinidine, propafenone, voriconazole (w. ritonavir ≥400mg every 12hrs), colchicine (in renal and/or hepatic impairment), lurasidone, pimozide, ergots, oral midazolam, triazolam, pimozide, cisapride, St. John's Wort, lovastatin, simvastatin, sildenafil (Revatio; only when used to treat PAH).
+Concomitant alfuzosin HCl, amiodarone, dronedarone, flecainide, quinidine, propafenone, voriconazole (w. ritonavir ≥400mg every 12hrs), colchicine (in renal and/or hepatic impairment), lurasidone, pimozide, ergots, oral midazolam, triazolam, cisapride, St. John's Wort, lovastatin, simvastatin, sildenafil (Revatio; only when used to treat PAH).

 Discontinue if pancreatitis occurs.
-Impaired hepatic function, liver enzyme abnormalities, hepatitis; consider monitoring ALT/AST, GGT at baseline and for first 3 months of therapy.
+Pre-existing liver disease, liver enzyme abnormalities, or hepatitis; consider monitoring ALT/AST, GGT (esp. during first 3 months of therapy).
 Severe hepatic impairment: not recommended.
 Discontinue if pancreatitis or severe hypersensitivity occurs.
 Increased risk of cardiac conduction abnormalities in patients with ischemic heart or underlying structural heart disease, pre-existing conduction abnormalities, cardiomyopathies.
 Monitor blood, CPK, uric acid, triglycerides, and cholesterol prior to initiation and periodically during therapy.
 Monitor for hyperglycemia and new onset/exacerbation of diabetes.
 Hemophilia (monitor for spontaneous bleeding.
 Oral soln: avoid with polyurethane feeding tubes.
 Toxicity in preterm neonates (see full labeling).
 Elderly.
 Pregnancy.
 Nursing mothers: not recommended.